Philippines flag

-The postal code for Palapag is 6421 in Eastern Visayas, Northern Samar, Philippines.
-The table below lists ZIP codes and postcodes for places within Palapag.
+The Postal Codes (ZIP Codes) for Palapag is 6421 in Northern Samar, Eastern Visayas, Northern Samar, Philippines.
+The table below lists Postal Codes and postcodes for places within Palapag.

 Postal Codes for Places in Palapag